 Skin cancer is caused by uncontrolled growth of abnormal skin cells.
 It occurs when damage to skin cells (most often caused by ultraviolet radiation from sunshine or tanning beds) triggers mutations, or genetic defects.
-This can cause skin cells to multiply and form malignant tumors.
+This can cause skin cells to multiply and form malignant tumours.

 Types of skin cancer